I always tell people that Cleveland is a “summer city;” there’s such a huge amount to do in Cleveland during the balmy summer months.

 Many of the farms with pumpkin patches also have fall festivals every weekend leading up to Halloween.
 These are usually family-friendly, and involve things like hayrides, play areas, live entertainment, and fall food like pumpkin treats and apple cider.

-Some fall festivals still taking place in 2020 include:
+Some fall festivals to check out in 2021 include:

 - Corn & Pumpkin Weekends at Lake Metroparks Farmpark in Kirtland – Head to the Farmpark on weekends for harvest-themed crafts, live animal demonstrations, and more.
-They are also doing a drive-through Halloween event this year instead of their normal haunted hayrides.
+They are also doing a drive-through Halloween event this year.

 - Harvest Days at Hale Farm in Bath – Held over two weekends in October, this annual festival includes a pumpkin patch, apple butter making, musical entertainment, and more.
 Advance tickets are required.